-Kahaluu landlord accused of killing his tenant was high on meth, police say
+Kahaluu landlord pleads guilty to killing tenant

-HONOLULU (HawaiiNewsNow) - Police say Monday the landlord accused of killing his tenant in Kahaluu was high on meth the night before the incident, according to his girlfriend.
+HONOLULU (HawaiiNewsNow) - A landlord who killed his tenant during a fight last year in Kahaluu pleaded guilty to manslaughter on Friday.

-41 year old Samuel Campiformio was formally charged today with the murder of 23-year-old Kenneth Ratzlaff.
+41-year-old Samuel Campiformio was initially charged with second degree murder for the killing of 23-year-old Kenneth Ratzlaff.

 Court documents say a witness heard yelling coming from a storage container at the property on Aha’olelo Road.

+A witness who spoke to Hawaii News Now last year said Ratzlaff’s body appeared to have stab wounds to his torso.

-Campiformio’s girlfriend said he wasn’t acting like himself because of the meth.
+Campiformio’s girlfriend told investigators he wasn’t acting like himself because he was high on meth.

+Under the plea deal, he faces a maximum of 20 years in prison for manslaughter, versus life in prison for the murder charge.

 Copyright 2018 Hawaii News Now.
 All rights reserved.